 Requests for Applications

 Requests for applications must be submitted in writing and received before 31 December.
-Application packages will be mailed in the first full week of January.
-Requests should be addressed to:
+Application packages will be sent out in the first full week of January.
+Requests should be emailed to:

 Completed applications must be received no later than the first Monday in March.
 Depending on availability of funds, grants are to be awarded no earlier than 30 April, or 30 days from the date of enactment of the appropriation legislation.